-- 8 To automatically reconnect to the TestDirector server and the selected project on startup, select the Reconnect on startup check box. - 9 If you select Reconnect on startup, you can save the specified password to reconnect on startup.
-Select the Save password for reconnection on startup check box.
+- 8 To automatically reconnect to the TestDirector server and the selected project on startup, check the Reconnect on startup box. - 9 If you select Reconnect on startup, you can save the specified password to reconnect on startup.
+Check the Save password for reconnection on startup box.